Skip to main content

 Mold Remediation Certification in Oregon

 NISCR's online Mold Remediation (MRT) certification gives Oregon technicians self-paced training and a same-day certificate for tackling the state's persistent moisture and mold problems.
 In the damp Pacific Northwest, mold growth in homes and crawlspaces is a year-round concern from Portland to the coast.
-This keyword-rich online mold remediation training builds the skills to assess, contain, and remediate mold safely.
+This online mold remediation training builds the skills to assess, contain, and remediate mold safely.

 100% online & self-paced — your certificate the same day, anywhere in Oregon.